Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/83041b19-6480-4e47-bd3b-75a830280af5)

-   It would seem that all of the musical attributes has a very weak negative correlation as they all have values from -0.01 to -0.19
+   It would seem that all of the musical attributes have a very weak negative correlation as they all have values from -0.01 to -0.19

    The musical attribute that has the least correlation to the number of streams is the bpm or beats per minute

    The strongest weak negative correlation is both danceability and speechiness being both -0.11 respectively

-   The two seem to attributes seem to influence streams the most, although negatively

    The danceability and energy attributes has a very weak positive correlation, it is exactly at 0.18